-When starting a new campaign, you want to make sure you include these audience:
+When starting a new campaign, you want to make sure you include these audiences:

 - Visited your checkout page

 - People who made it partway through your checkout and then left

 - People who visited your homepage or relevant blog post

 - People who have watched more than 45 seconds of any of your Facebook videos

 - People who have engaged with your Facebook or Instagram page

 - People who like your page on Facebook or Instagram

 The best part is, as you show your ads to new people, your warm and hot audiences will grow.
 When people watch a decent portion of your video ads, they’ll be added to the warm traffic audience.
 If they like the ad or visit the page, they’ll be a part of these new audiences.
 It’s insanely hard to be successful without setting up these audiences the right way.

 Mistake #6: No longer showing people ads after they have made a purchase

 You might be wondering why you would want to show ads from someone who has already purchased from you.
 They are after all, already your customer, so why spend money to get in front of them again?